 Title does not pass until payment is received in full.

-Please note that we, Amy HQ bvba and its team, don't take any responsibility of any legal disputes which might arise from using the information on this blog.
-It serves purely as an example and should not be interpreted as any sort of legal advise.
+Please note that amy and its team take no responsibility for any legal disputes or other that might arise from using the information in this blog.
+It serves purely as an example and should not be interpreted as any sort of legal advice.